All Episodes

 What makes this tasteful to the New York Times critic?

-What in the world makes this taste?
+What in the world makes this tasteful?

 What is tasteful about spanking somebody with a wooden plank while she's got an exposed breast?

-Critics and the show's creators, playwright Stephen Sater and composer Duncan Sheikh say the show is less about sex than about staying true to teen spirit.
+Critics and the show's creators, playwright Stephen Sater and composer Duncan Sheikh, say the show is less about sex than about staying true to teen spirit.

-The cast members of 17 to 22.
+The cast members are 17 to 22.

 I guess I could be convinced it's less about sex if there weren't that masturbation scene center stage in the second act.

-Jody in uh Lake Orient, Michigan.
+Jody in Lake Orient, Michigan, welcome to the EIB Network.

 Hello.